obinnakenan/git-command-documentation-project/README.md

 # git_project

-this is a project in python
+this is a project in python, i like programming